auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 publically demonstrated, which might make this argument seem purposeless and pendantic.
 But I have two responses: firstly, suffixed salts are injective in practice in a significantly stronger sense than prefixed salts.
-Secondly, much of the design work around the G3P revolves around understanding and controlling partial evaluation!
+Secondly, this is intimately tied to partial evaluation, and much of the design work around the G3P revolves around understanding and controlling partial evaluation!

 For example, we want to enhance the utility of legitimate forms of partial evaluation, which is why the G3P adopts fully incremental key-stretching as a design goal.
-Also, we don't want to allow the possibility of partially evaluating away the plaintext of any parameter called a "tag", therefore prefixed salts cannot be tags, which is the reason the G3P's "username" parameter doesn't have "tag" anywhere in the name.
+Also, we don't want to allow the possibility of partially evaluating away the plaintext of any parameter called a "tag", therefore prefixed salts cannot be tags, which is the reason the G3P's "username" parameter doesn't have "tag" anywhere in the name.[^username-padding]

 **Observation:** Remember that our goal is to adversarially pass messages inside algorithms via the mathematics of game theory.
-Our primary communications objectives are the domain tag and long tags.
-One or both of these is expected to typically be on the order of one hundred to a few hundred bytes long, which is much longer than the 256-bit SHA256 state machine.
+At least one of our primary communications objectives is expected to typically be on the order of one hundred to a few hundred bytes long, which is much longer than the 256-bit SHA256 state machine.

 We need to argue that our message is implied by the algorithm we specify.
 Thus we should prefer to argue that our message describes a unique algorithm in a